 I have an unconditional offer, can I apply for a presessional course?

-We have a 4 week course, running from 16 August to 10 September , specifically designed for unconditional offer holders.
+We have a 4 week course running in late summer.
+This course is specifically designed for unconditional offer holders.
 The 4 week course focuses on the academic skills needed to study at the University of Birmingham.

 When can I register with the University of Birmingham?

 Once you receive your unconditional offer for the presessional English programme, you will need to register online.

 To register online you will need your University username and password.
 You will receive your username, password and programme title by email.
 This email will be sent to your personal email address.